RobolinkInc/doc-v2/docs/codrone-edu/python/03-Flight-Commands-Movement/02-circle.md

 ##### Parameters
-**speed**: optional parameter that is the speed the drone will move. integer from 0 - 100. default value is 75.
+**speed**: optional parameter that is the speed the drone will move. integer from 0 - 100. default value is 75. <br />
 **direction**: optional parameter that determines the direction of the circle.
 1 is right, -1 is left. default value is 1.